wwwaiyan/terraform-aws-vpc/README.md

 - 2 Private Subnets with NAT Gateway in each vpc

 Run <code>terraform plan</code> and <code>terraform apply</code> Commands
 we can check terraform state with <code>terraform refresh</code> command
 ![Image](./screenshots/vpc-terraform-refresh.png)
-Can check in vpc resource map in aws console refresh</code> command
+Can check in vpc resource map in aws console
 ![Image](./screenshots/vpc-resource-map.png)

 ## Module input and output